syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 #### Add exception appointment to recurrence pattern
 You can change any occurrence appointment which is an exception from the recurrence pattern appointment by using the `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment`.
-You should add the created exception recurrence appointment to the schedule `DataSource`.
+You should add the created exception recurrence appointment to the schedule `ItemsSource`.
 {% tabs %}
 {% highlight c# %}
   var recurrenceAppointment = new ScheduleAppointment